5 March 2026

 The dividend structure

-The KES 2.50 total comprises a final dividend of KES 1.50 and an interim dividend of KES 1.00 paid in December 2025.
-If you were on the COOP shareholder register on November 26, 2025, you have already received the KES 1.00 interim dividend.
-The KES 1.50 final dividend will be paid after AGM approval — exact dates to be announced.
+The KES 2.50 total comprises a KES 1.50 final dividend and a KES 1.00 interim dividend paid in December 2025.
+If you were on the COOP shareholder register at the close of business on 26 November 2025, you have already received the KES 1.00 interim dividend.
+The KES 1.50 final dividend was approved at the AGM, with an ex-dividend date of 4 May 2026 and a payment date of 5 June 2026.

-How Much Will You Earn — Complete Earnings Table
+How Much Will You Earn from COOP Dividends in 2026?

 | Shares held | Gross total dividend (KES 2.50) | Tax (5%) | Net total | Final dividend net (KES 1.50) |